 Repeatability: This course may not be repeated for additional credits.

 Drones are everywhere.
 This course offers a short introduction to use of drones, otherwise known as unmanned aerial vehicles (UAVs).
 Students will be taught use of drones in research and other societal applications, basics of flight and operation of drones, and regulations applicable to drone usage.
-This course does not provide certification to become a drone pilot, but the steps to certification will be reviewed.
-Flying experience will be provided through labs conducted at the Ambler campus.
-Students will complete a project involving video or photography using a drone.
+This course does not provide certification to become a drone pilot, but the steps to certification will be reviewed, and the exam for recreational flying can be completed.
+Flying experience will be provided through indoor labs.

-Department Restrictions: Must be enrolled in one of the following Departments: Tyler:Architect & Env Design, CST: College of Science & Tech, CST:Physics, CST:Biology, CST:Chemistry, CST:Earth & Environmental Sci, CST:Mathematics, CST:Computer & Info Sci, CST:Environmental Sciences, CLA:Geography & Urban Stdies, Engineering:Civil Engineering.
+Department Restrictions: Must be enrolled in one of the following Departments: Tyler:Architect & Env Design, CST: College of Science & Tech, CST:Physics, CST:Biology, CST:Chemistry, CST:Earth & Environmental Sci, CST:Mathematics, CST:Computer & Info Sci, CST:Environmental Sciences, CLA:Geogrphy/Envt/Urban Stdies, Engineering:Civil Engineering.

 Class Restrictions: Must be enrolled in one of the following Classes: Junior 60 to 89 Credits, Senior 90 to 119 Credits, Senior/Fifth Year 120+ Credits.